 Many women were never warned about the dangers of transvaginal mesh and now suffer serious emotional, physical, and financial distress because of these defective products.
 The manufacturers of transvaginal mesh failed these women.
 We hold them responsible.

 Selective serotonin reuptake inhibitor (SSRI) drugs, commonly called "antidepressants," are used to treat depression and other conditions.
 SSRIs work by influencing and balancing chemicals in the brain, which can improve the patient's mood.
 Some common SSRI drugs are Celexas, Pexeva, Prozac, Paxil, Lexapro and Zoloft.

 But SSRIs can have side effects, sometimes causing lasting complications and damage.
 If used during pregnancy, they can lead to birth defects.
 These include blindness, heart defects and developmental delays.
-And some SSRIs can actually increase the risk of suicide.
+Some SSRIs can increase the risk of suicide.
 Or they may cause violent mood swings, dangerous behavior and aggression.

 Managing partner Sean Tracey won the first Paxil birth defect case in the United States.
-At Tracey & Fox, we hold pharmaceutical companies responsible for the harm their medications cause.
+At Tracey Fox King & Walters, we hold pharmaceutical companies responsible for the harm their medications cause.

 Invokana (canagliflozin) is a prescription medicine that can help lower blood sugar in adult patients with Type 2 diabetes.
 It is part of a class of diabetes medications called SGLT2 inhibitors.
 Invokana became a commonly prescribed drug following an aggressive marketing campaign.